DeltaRCM/DeltaMetrics/docs/source/guides/10min.rst

 In DeltaMetrics, we refer to this preserved history as the "stratigraphy", and we provide a number of convenient routines for computing stratigraphy and analyzing the deposits.

 Importantly, the stratigraphy (or i.e., which voxels are preserved) is not computed by default when a Cube instance is created.
-We must directly tell the Cube instance to compute stratigraphy, by specifying which variable contains the spatiotemporal bed elevation history that dictates preservation.
+We must directly tell the Cube instance to compute stratigraphy by specifying which variable contains the bed elevation history, because this history dictates preservation.

 .. doctest::

     >>> rcm8cube.stratigraphy_from('eta')

-For this example, the stratigraphic computation is relatively fast (< one second), but for large data domains covering a large amount of time, this computation may not be as rapid.
+For this example, the stratigraphic computation is relatively fast (< one second), but for large data domains covering a large amount of time, this computation may not be as fast.

 For the sake of simplicity, this documentation uses the :obj:`~deltametrics.section.StrikeSection` as an example, but the following lexicon generalizes across the Section classes.

-For a data cube, sections are most often instantiated by the :obj:`~deltametrics.cube.Cube.register_section` method:
+For a data cube, sections are most easily instantiated by the :obj:`~deltametrics.cube.Cube.register_section` method:

 .. doctest::